CivicActions/agile-ms/README.md

  - We learned that users were confused by the terminology.
 Types of providers were unclear; this led users to make incorrect assumptions about search results and to completely drop Slot Contractors from their search although these centers, by definition, met the users’ criteria.
  - Users were also confused by the star ratings, believing falsely that most of the identified providers had a zero (0) rating when in fact they had no rating or were not participating in the rating system.

-Following the principle of keeping it simple and intuitive (USDS Play #3), we put effort into developing new GUI wireframes (**Req.
+Following the principle of keeping it simple and intuitive **([USDS Play #3](https://playbook.cio.gov/#play3))**, we put effort into developing new GUI wireframes (**Req.
 4.4.2.2**) that would clarify this terminology and rating confusion and make it a prominent part of the searching, raising it to the top.
 We also developed additional verbiage using a "plain language" approach that we hoped would clarify terminology (**Req.
 4.4.2.4**):

-- Slot Contractor = Quality Star participating Daycare Center
+- Slot Contractor -> Quality Star participating Daycare Center
-- Center = Daycare Center
+- Center -> Daycare Center
-- Group Home = Licensed Home-based Daycare
+- Group Home -> Licensed Home-based Daycare
-- Non-relative In-Home = Nanny
+- Non-relative In-Home -> Nanny
-- Non-relative Out-of-Home = Un-licensed Home-based Daycare
+- Non-relative Out-of-Home -> Un-licensed Home-based Daycare

-Since we had developed a prototype early on, we were able to iterate on our prototype in each user interview with screen-sharing technology so that users could directly experience our website (USDS Plays #9 and #4).
-For the remaining user sessions, our experienced UX expert (USDS play #7) continued to follow a think-aloud approach which asked users to place themselves in a scenario where they are either social workers trying to find a daycare provider in order to get their kids a placement or a parent conducting a daycare search.
+Since we had developed a prototype early on, we were able to iterate on our prototype in each user interview with screen-sharing technology so that users could directly experience our website **(USDS Plays [#9](https://playbook.cio.gov/#play3) and [#4](https://playbook.cio.gov/#play3)))**.
+For the remaining user sessions, our experienced UX expert
+**([USDS play #7](https://playbook.cio.gov/#play7))** continued to follow a think-aloud approach which asked users to place themselves in a scenario where they are either social workers trying to find a daycare provider in order to get their kids a placement or a parent conducting a daycare search.

 For all phases of research, design and development, we documented our user research sessions and findings, driving our development with user stories (**Req.
 4.3.2.4**).